sc-ventures/cloudbreak-documentation/docs/gcp-config.md

 > If creating a new subnet in an existing VPC, make sure that the new subnets that you define don't overlap with already deployed subnets in that VPC.

 > If using an existing subnet, make sure that you have enough room within your network space for the new instances.
-The provided subnet CIDR will be ignored, but a proper CIDR range will be used.

->>>>TO-DO: What do you mean here?
-How is the second sentence related to the first?

 #### Default Network